FuelLabs/sway-libs/libs/admin/README.md

 ## Integrating the Admin Library into the Ownership Library

-To implement the Ownership library with the Admin library, be sure to add set a contract owner for your contract.
+To implement the Ownership library with the Admin library, be sure to set a contract owner for your contract.
 The following demonstrates the integration of the Ownership library with the Admin library.

 ```sway
 use ownership::initialize_ownership;